Home > Short-Term Health Insurance > Louisiana Short-Term Health Insurance

 - If you are newly employed and have a waiting period until you can be covered by your new employer’s health insurance plan; short-term insurance may provide a more affordable (but less comprehensive) stopgap than COBRA or an ACA-compliant plan.

-- If you will soon be eligible for Medicare and don’t any any other coverage alternatives in the meantime.
+- If you will soon be eligible for Medicare and don’t have any other coverage alternatives in the meantime.

 - If you’re not eligible for Medicaid or a premium subsidy in the exchange, an ACA-compliant plan might be unaffordable.

-Some examples of who are ineligible for premium subsidies:
+Some examples of people who are ineligible for premium subsidies:

 - Those who earn too much to qualify for subsidies.
-This used to apply to anyone with a household income of more than 400% of the poverty level, but that cap has been eliminated through 2025.
+This includes anyone with a household income of more than 400% of the federal poverty level.

 Footnotes